Talentvision

-Talentvision (marketed as 城市電視) is a Canadian Mandarin Chinese specialty channel.
+Talentvision (城市電視) is a Canadian specialty TV channel primarily broadcasting in Mandarin Chinese.
 It is owned by the Vancouver-based Fairchild Media Group (a subsidiary of the Fairchild Group) and TVB.
-Talentvision's studios are located at Aberdeen Centre in the Golden Village district along with Fairchild TV and Fairchild Radio, in Richmond, British Columbia.
+Talentvision's studios are located at Aberdeen Centre in the Golden Village district, along with Fairchild TV and Fairchild Radio, in Richmond, British Columbia.
 Talentvision features programming from China as well as Taiwan.
-It also has a Korean and Vietnamese block of programming.
-Originally it was a regional TV station only available in British Columbia but it is now available nationally across Canada.
+It also has Korean- and Vietnamese-language blocks of programming.